 1. In a large saucepan over medium-high heat, heat the oil.
 Add the onion and sauté for 3 minutes, until softened.
 Add the garlic, chili powder, cumin and jalapeño and sauté for 2 minutes, until fragrant.
 If using ground turkey, stir it in, breaking it up with the back of a wooden spoon, and sauté until no longer pink, about 3 minutes.

-2. Stir in the tomato sauce, stock, squash and beans.
+2. Stir in the tomato sauce, stock, sweet potato and beans.
 If using leftover turkey, add now.
 Bring to a boil, cover and reduce the heat to medium.
-Simmer for 15 minutes or just until the squash is tender.
+Simmer for 15 minutes or just until the sweet potato is tender.

 3. Ladle the chili into bowls and garnish with cilantro, cheese and sour cream.